D1G1T4L3CH0/incremental-backup/README.md

 # incremental-backup

-A script to perform incremental backups using rsync.
+A script to perform incremental backups over ssh using rsync.
 This will create hardlinks on the destination when a file is not modified.
 This saves space but also allows incremental backups that only save the changed files again.